-ANSWER: I do not wear anything, including earrings, on my ears.
+Answer: I do not wear anything, including earrings, on my ears.
 I was too scared to have my ears pierced when I was a young woman and hated the ones that pinched.
-But when my daughter was twelve years old and begged to wear them they allowed it.
-Unfortunately, she developed a metal allergy and became quite infected from them.
-Now, as an adult, she only rarely wears earrings.
+My daughter, when she was twelve years old, begged to wear them and I allowed it.
+She developed, unfortunately, a metal allergy that caused her to become infected.
+Now, as an adult, she only rarely wears such jewelry.

 I worked as a registered nurse in a Pediatrician's office for four years and saw some horrendous earring piercing on the bodies of some babies and young children.
 One little girl came in with a completely severed ear lobe because her little brother grabbed the hoops of the earrings and tore the tissue.
 Ear lobe tissue does not heal well because it lacks blood and nerve tissue.
 My personal experiences have kept me from enthusiastically endorsing the wearing of these things.

 The Bible does show that people did wear earrings (the Hebrew word nexem, Strong's Concordance Number #5141, means nose ring, earring or jewel), bracelets, jewels around the neck and other adornments.

 Isaiah the prophet, conveying God's words, states, "In that day the Lord will take away the beauty of ankle bracelets, and the headbands, and the crescents . . .
 The headdresses, and the leg ornaments . . .
 The rings (earrings) and nose jewels" (Isaiah 3:18 - 21, HBFV).

 Interestingly, God himself stated he gave this jewelry as a gift!
 When God made a covenant with Israel, he considered it like entering into a marriage covenant.
 After He "married" Israel he stated in the book of Ezekiel.